shelljs/shelljs/README.md

 # Shell.js - Unix shell commands for Node.js [![Build Status](https://secure.travis-ci.org/arturadib/shell.js.png)](http://travis-ci.org/arturadib/shell.js)

-Shell.js is a portable (Windows included) implementation of Unix shell commands for Node.js.
-It can be used to eliminate your project's dependencies on Unix while still keeping its familiar and powerful syntax.
+Shell.js is a **portable** (Windows included) implementation of Unix shell commands on top of the Node.js API.
+You can use it to eliminate your shell script's dependency on Unix while still keeping its familiar and powerful commands.

 The project is both [unit-tested](http://travis-ci.org/arturadib/shell.js) and battle-tested at Mozilla's [pdf.js](http://github.com/mozilla/pdf.js).